 Treating Depression

+Ketamine steps in as a promising alternative to traditional antidepressants for treating depression.
 Unlike most antidepressants that take weeks to start working, ketamine can lift mood in hours or even minutes.
 It works differently, targeting the NMDA receptors in the brain, leading to rapid changes in mood and thought patterns.

 Managing PTSD (Post-traumatic stress disorder)

-Ketamine could change the game for PTSD treatment.
+PTSD can develop after a person has experienced a terrifying event, leaving them with ongoing severe anxiety and flashbacks.
 Studies suggest that ketamine may help lessen the symptoms of PTSD by creating new pathways in the brain, allowing patients to form new, positive memories and reduce the impact of traumatic ones.

 Beyond Pain Management